zeek/zeek-docs/doc/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`ipv6_ext_headers`: :zeek:type:`event`                             Generated for every IPv6 packet that contains extension headers.
 :zeek:id:`load_sample`: :zeek:type:`event`                                  Generated regularly for the purpose of profiling Zeek's processing.
 :zeek:id:`mobile_ipv6_message`: :zeek:type:`event`                          Generated for any packet using a Mobile IPv6 Mobility Header.
+:zeek:id:`net_done`: :zeek:type:`event`                                     Generated as one of the first steps of Zeek's main-loop termination, just
+                                                                            before it starts to flush any remaining events/timers/state.
 :zeek:id:`net_weird`: :zeek:type:`event`                                    Generated for unexpected activity that is not tied to a specific connection
                                                                             or pair of hosts.
 :zeek:id:`network_time_init`: :zeek:type:`event`                            Generated when network time is initialized.